-The 180 uses the Hartzell, model HC92ZK8D or the McCauley, model 2D36C14.
+The 180 uses the Hartzell, model HC92ZK8D.

 The 250 uses the Hartzell, model HC82XKID.
 All propellers are constant speed controllable.

 III.
 Fuselage and Wing Structures:

 Structures are of sheet aluminum construction, and are designed to ultimate load factors well in excess of normal requirements.
 All components are completely zinc chromate primed, exterior surfaces are enameled as well.